artela-network/artela-docs/docs/Aspect-Programming/02-Native-Extension.md

 <!-- ## What is Native Extension -->

-Native Extension is the ideology proposed by Artela for blockchain customized functionality.

-Native Extension is a programmable on-chain module for customized functionality.
+Native Extension serves as a programmable on-chain module for customized functionality.
 It extends from the base layer and works synergistically with blockchain smart contracts, allowing dApp to be built in a plug-and-play modular manner.

+Native Extension is the solution for blockchain customized functionality.

 ---